Vote on tentative contract with General Motors too close to call as more tallies are reported

-The vote tracker on the UAW's website Wednesday shows the deal by 958 ahead by votes.
-But those totals do not include votes from GM assembly plants in Fort Wayne, Indiana; Lansing Delta Township, Michigan, and a powertrain plant in Toledo, Ohio, which all voted against the agreement, according to local union officials.
+The vote tracker on the UAW's website Wednesday shows the deal ahead by 958 votes.
+But those totals do not include votes from GM assembly plants in Fort Wayne, Indiana; Lansing Delta Township, Michigan; and a powertrain plant in Toledo, Ohio, which all voted against the agreement, according to local union officials.

 In most cases the vote tallies ranged from 55% to around 60% against the contract.